A Pair of Blue Eyes: Reception

 A review in the Examiner of Far from the Madding Crowd retrospectively referred to it as "not so exclusively pictoral [as Under the Greenwood Tree]; it was study of a more tragic kind, with more complex characters and a more stirring plot...
 Both Under the Greenwood Tree and A Pair of Blue Eyes are very remarkable novels, which no one could read without admiring the close and penetrating observation, and pictoral and narrative power of the writer."

 Late in his life, Hardy met composer Sir Edward Elgar and discussed the possibility of Elgar basing an opera on the novel.
 Hardy's death put an end to the project.

-BBC Radio 4 recorded the book as a serial, with Jeremy Irons as Harry Knight.
+In 2008 BBC Radio 4 recorded the book as a serial, with Jeremy Irons as Harry Knight.

 Literary criticism

 A Pair of Blue Eyes normally is categorised as one of Hardy's minor works, "a book with a few good points but a failure as a whole".
 Like Desperate Remedies, it contains melodramatic scenes that appear disconnected from the characters and plot.

 A focus of critical interest of the novel is the scene in which Henry Knight reviews the entire history of the world as he hangs over the edge of a cliff (reputedly the origin of the term "cliffhanger"), and eventually is rescued by a rope of Elfride's underwear.
 Carl J. Weber sources the scene to a picnic Hardy and his wife had, in which he was sent to search for a lost earring, claiming this passage is the "first indication in the novels of Hardy's ability to sustain interest in a tense situation by sheer power of vivid description."
 On the other hand, Millgate claims the scene forms part of the "irrelevant" description suited to the "rag-bag" of a novel.
 For Jean Brooks, the scene is "macabre" and an illustration of "cosmic indifference", also highlighting the comic in the rescue.

-However, Gittings and Halperin claim it is more likely the idea for this scene comes from an essay by Leslie Stephen titled "Five minutes in the Alps".
-The "cliff without a name", as it is referred to, is probably based on Beeny Cliff.
+British critic Robert Gittings, however, claims it is more likely that the scene was inspired by Leslie Stephen's essay "Five minutes in the Alps".
+Literary scholar John Halperin posited that the "cliff without a name" is probably based on Beeny Cliff.